matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 In statistics, we are interested in making statements about a population, however data about the entire population are almost never available due to budget limitations, feasability of collecting or processing large amounts of data, and the like.
 Instead, we must take a reasonably sized sample from the entire population under study in a controlled manner, such that the characteristics of the sample are representative of the entire population.
 A **sample** is a "smaller, manageable version of a larger group.
 It is a subset containing the characteristics of a larger population" [[1]](#references).

 R provides the function `sample()`, which allows us to take a sample from any larger set of data.
-The code below randomly generates the ages of 500 people to simulate a population, then takes three separate samples of size n=10.
+The code below randomly generates the ages of 500 people to simulate a population, then takes three separate samples of size *n = 10*.
 Graphical summaries (using histograms) of the overall population and each of the samples are then plotted.

 ```R
 # Generate a set of random data points.